Pookiloo/coffee_card/README.md

 # Resources

-I followed the NetNinja Master class to learn the basics of flutter https://netninja.dev/courses/enrolled/2480514
+I followed the NetNinja Master class to learn the basics of flutter (Lesson 1-18) https://netninja.dev/courses/enrolled/2480514